MikeDigitize/JSFundamentals/README.md

 console.log(a); // foo
 ```

-Earlier it was mentioned that function declarations and expressions are treated differently by the compiler.
+Function declarations and expressions are treated differently by the compiler.
 Notice in the above example how the function declaration is hoisted to the top of the scope in its entirety.
 A function expression would be treated differently.
 Here's the same example again but using a function expression.

 ```javascript
 // pre compiler